 The 3 Cone or "L-Drill" is one of the most popular combine drills used to measure speed and agility.
 This drill requires multiple changes of direction in a small space.
 For more info, check our blog on the in depth instructions on this drill here.

 Also known as the 5-10-5, this is the most popular combine drill used to measure quickness and agility.
-This drill require 3 cones, with a series of complete changes of direction.
-See our in depth technique training on this drill here.
+This drill requires 3 cones, with a series of complete changes of direction.
+See our in-depth technique training on this drill here

 The ability to transition in and out of a lateral shuffle is very important in sports like baseball, tennis, basketball and football.
 This drill works on getting in and out of this position with speed.